 The gains and losses on investments held at fair value comprise realised and unrealised gains and losses.
-For unrealised gains and losses, we tested the valuation of the portfolio at the year-end (see Valuation and existence of investments Key Audit Matter), together with testing the reconciliation of opening and closing investments and agreeing the year end holdings to independent confirmation.
-For realised gains and losses, we tested a sample of disposal proceeds by agreeing the proceeds to bank statements and we re-performed the calculation of a sample of realised gains and losses.
+For unrealised gains and losses, we tested the valuation of the portfolio at the year-end (see Valuation and existence of investments key audit matter), together with testing the reconciliation of opening and closing investments and agreeing the year end holdings to independent confirmation.
+For realised gains and losses, we tested a sample of disposal proceeds by agreeing the proceeds to bank statements and we re-performed the calculation of the realised gains and losses for that sample.
+We also tested a sample of purchases to underlying supporting documentation.